 What Franchise Opportunities are Right for You?

-The first is a completely passive, investment opportunity that will provide the income security to help cover some standard monthly living expenses (more details on this one in a future newsletter!), and the second is a fast-growing service concept called The Brothers That Just Do Gutters.
+The first is a completely passive, investment opportunity that will provide income security to help cover some standard monthly living expenses (more details on this one in a future newsletter!), and the second is a fast-growing service concept called The Brothers That Just Do Gutters.
 Although James had certainly never pictured himself in the gutter business, here’s what he had to say about choosing this particular concept:

 “I was looking for a business that would allow semi-absentee ownership with the idea of hiring a general manager and allowing them to run the business, with the idea of going back to corporate America.
-This business was scalable, had great founders, had an employee development program in place, and great margins to boot.
-The more I got involved in the startup process, the more I wanted to be involved vs. being semi-absentee.
+This business was scalable, had great founders, had an employee development program in place, and had great margins to boot.
+The more I got involved in the startup process, the more I wanted to be involved vs. being a semi-absentee.
 I may eventually go back to a corporate job, but for now, I’m looking forward to getting this business off the ground and running it with someone so that I have the option of time when I need it.”

 And James definitely has many interests to fill his time!
 He shared, “We just became certified foster parents in the state of Colorado.
 We have years of foster experience in the past where we have had 25+ children come through our home and both of our children are adopted from foster care.”
-On a personal level he added, “I enjoy movies, doing things with friends and family, and DIY projects around the house.”
+On a personal level, he added, “I enjoy movies, doing things with friends and family, and DIY projects around the house.”